Learn the facts about Rogaine side effects for men and women.

 Here are the potential side effects of Rogaine that can affect both men and women – I’ve listed them in what I expect most people would consider to be an

 increasing order of severity:

-And if you think that’s a lot, there are even more Rogaine side effects further down the page!
+And if you think that’s a lot, there are even more side effects listed further down the page.

-Given that this website is all about natural solutions to hair loss, you won’t be surprised to learn that I don’t recommend using this drug!
+Given that this website is all about Natural Remedies for Hair Loss, you won’t be surprised to learn that I don’t recommend this drug.

-Here’s the full set of reasons why I think this, and why I believe it's much better to use a natural treatment option instead:
+Here’s the full set of reasons why I think this, and why I believe it's much better to use a natural remedy instead: